cemakpolat/gotutorials-codes/chapter-11/chat-app-extended/README.md

 5. angular web interface for basic operations

 ## Missing
-1. auth logic is not satable, it doesnt work as expected.
+1. auth logic is not stable, it doesnt work as expected.